smira/txZMQ/README.rst

 actions from ØMQ library IO thread running in separate thread.
 This is used in a custom file descriptor reader, which is then added to the Twisted reactor.

-From this class, one may implement the various patterns defined by ZeroMQ.
+From this class, one may implement the various patterns defined by 0MQ.
 For example, special descendants of the ``ZmqConnection`` class, ``ZmqPubConnection`` and ``ZmqSubConnection``, add special nice features for PUB/SUB sockets.